XHYN-PH/XHYN-V/README.md

 XHYN V is a modified community build based on the **China Android Launcher of GTA V**.
 It adds an easier launcher, customizable touch controls, graphics options and compatibility improvements.
 Credit for the original game and Android launcher belongs to their respective developers.

+TAKE NOTE OF THESE
+- SEVERE STUTTERS
+- MEMORY LEAKS
+- POOR OPTIMIZATION

 ## What can you do?

 - **Make your own controls:** add buttons, change shapes and bindings, use mouse swipes, and save or share layouts.